emeraldlevels/BLUE-XMD/README.md

-# Tracle • WhatsApp Bot
+# BLUE-XMD • WhatsApp Bot

 A modern WhatsApp bot powered by Baileys.
 Built by **Mr Emerald**.